snasirzadeh/devops-scenario/docs/06-documentation-and-rationale.md

 ├── keepalived/               # Health check and per-node VRRP configs ├── ssh-key-sync/             # Key sync script and systemd units └── docs/
-    ├── implementation/       # Installation and validation runbooks └── approach/             # Design rationale and trade-offs
+    ├── 01-infrastructure-and-os-setup.md
+    ├── 02-system-hardening.md
+    ├── 03-dockerfile-and-compose.md
+    ├── 04-log-management-and-monitoring.md
+    ├── 05-high-availability-and-failover.md
+    └── 06-documentation-and-rationale.md
 ```

 ## Recreate the environment

 1. Clone the repository on both freshly installed nodes.
-2. Follow section 1 to mount disks, create the operator, harden SSH and the host,
+2. Follow section 1 to initialize the OS, mount `/var/lib`, configure the user
-   configure key synchronization, and install Docker.
+   and SSH access, synchronize keys, and install Docker.
-3. Follow section 2 to build and inspect the container image.
+3. Follow section 2 to harden SSH and configure Fail2ban and iptables.
-4. Follow section 3 to prepare bind-mount permissions and start Nginx.
+4. Follow section 3 to build the web-server image and start it with Compose.
 5. Follow section 4 to install logrotate, local mail, and the monitoring timer.
 6. Follow section 5 to install Keepalived and test both failover cases.
 7. Run every acceptance checklist and record the results for handover.